B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/CharacterEntity.md

 The `CharacterEntity` updates dynamically during the game.

-- Position and health values change in response to [Turn Logic Service](Turn-Logic-Service.md) that elaborates game actions.
+- Position and health values change in response to [](Turn-Logic.md) that elaborates game actions.
 - Movement and attack actions interact with the `GridModel`.

 ### Combat and Damage Handling